ziad-ezzat/15-patterns-to-master-any-coding-interview/README.md

 # Coding Patterns for Problem Solving 🚀

 This repository contains **15 coding patterns** used to solve competitive programming and interview problems efficiently.
+Inspired by [this article](https://manralai.medium.com/only-15-patterns-to-master-any-coding-interview-570a3afc9042).

 ## 📌 Patterns List:
 1. [Prefix Sum](patterns/1_Prefix_Sum.md)